uzdun/CodeableModels/README.md

 Execute `nosetests` either in the main directory of the project or in `./tests`.
 The test files contained in this directory comprise the test suite.

+On Unix, please be aware that nosetests does not consider executable files.
+If running the tests fails, make sure that the scripts in `tests` are not executable, e.g., run: `chmod -x $(find . -name '*.py')` in `tests`.

 ## Deployment

 No specific instructions so far; simply import from the `codeableModels` module like: